 3. Mitigating Claims Fraud

 Apart from fraud detection, analytics can also be applied for fraud prevention and mitigation.
 Advanced analytics and claims predictive modeling leverage both business data and information from external third-party sources for identifying potential claims fraud.
-Even before the submission of the claims, the predictive analytics model can detect individuals who have more odds of submitting fraudulent claim reports.
+Even before the submission of the claims, the predictive analytics model can detect individuals who are more likely to submit fraudulent claim reports.

 4. Predicting Accurate Risk for Underwriting